4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/07-Create-DOM-list-of-li/README.md

 ```
 ## 📝 Instructions:

-1. SET the `liststring` variable with the value needed to have the following HTML as the `#myDiv's`innerHTML:
+1. SET the `liststring` variable with the value needed to have the following HTML as the `body`'s innerHTML:

 ```html
     <ul>